melina-leite/analysis_matrixBirds/README.md

 # Acknoledgements

-I thank to the [**Peer Code Review Club**](https://github.com/SORTEE/peer-code-review-resources) from [SORTEE](https://www.sortee.org/) for reviewing the code and helping me in improving reproducitibilty of the analysis in this repository. however, I'm the only resposible for the content of the repository, including mistakes.
+I thank to the [**Peer Code Review Club**](https://github.com/SORTEE/peer-code-review-resources) from [SORTEE](https://www.sortee.org/) for reviewing the code and helping me in improving reproducitibilty of the analysis in this repository.